Advertisement

 We carefully vet all products and services featured on mindbodygreen using our commerce guidelines.
 Our selections are never influenced by the commissions earned from our links.

 Sliding the lid off a new candle is one of winter's great pleasures.
 And while it can be tempting to get that sucker burning right away, there are a few things you'll want to consider before lighting yours for the first time.
-It turns out, a candle's first burn is the most important for dictating how long it will last, so we asked industry insiders about how to light up new candles like an old pro.

-The right way to burn a candle for the first time.
+The right way to burn a candle for the first time

 When lighting a candle, you'll want to make sure that you leave it burning for long enough that the top layer of wax melts completely, from edge to edge.
 This ensures that no unburned wax gets left behind and goes to waste.
 Jon Bresler, the founder and president of LAFCO New York, explains that this is a good thing to do every single time you light a candle—but especially during that all-important initial burn.